orchlonn/group-7/README.md

 Statistical question:
 - Orchlon - Top categories with the highest rating count.
 - Magnus - Top categories with the highest discount percentage.
 - Michael - Discount price, actual price.
-How are they related to each other?
+How are they related to each rating?